Universal principles of cell population growth follow from local contact inhibition: Discussion

-The relationship between the parameters ($\lambda,\omega,\delta$) in the generalized logistic has interesting implications.
-Assuming an optimal pair with a small $\omega$ has been obtained, one can travel along this curve as $\omega \to 0$.
 The connection between Gompertz and generalized logistic is well known and requires $\omega \to 0$ and $r \to r_0/\omega$, which implies that $r \omega = r_0$ in the limit of small $\omega$.
 We thus fit the cell line data to this power law and obtained an adjusted $R^2$ of 0.7.
-Looking at Figure \ref{experiment_results}B, it is clear that cell lines with a larger birth neighborhood size don't necessarily follow the same inverse-power law, but as $\omega$ gets smaller the power seems to approach $-1$.
-Why do cell lines have different relationships between (average) birth neighborhood size $\omega$ and net growth rate $\lambda$?
-One explanation is surface area.
-Assuming a cell requires the ability to see an open area for division, a larger surface area would give it the ability to sense more open space.
-Thus, a natural prediction emerges from this theory.
-Cells with a large $\omega$ are more likely to be irregularly shaped.
-In contrast, an argument can also be made for small $\omega$ to point to cell shape irregularity, but from an non-optimal standpoint.
-A malleable shaped cell could easily see a time-dependent function of $\omega$.
-Alternatively, cell adhesion may have an impact on the number of allowed neighbor sites \citep{anderson:MMB:2005}.
+In Figure \ref{fig:experiment_results}D, it is clear that cell lines with a larger birth neighborhood size do not necessarily follow the same inverse-power law, but as $\omega$ gets smaller, the power seems to approach $-1$.
+Additionally, including the previously neglected higher-order terms in Generalized Logistic and Gompertz (Table \ref{table:theoretical_predictions}; right column) may lead to more flexible, modified versions of these growth laws.

-Our model states that when a cell dies the site becomes open.
-Of note, necrosis is a well-documented phenomenon of growing tumors \citep{vakkila:NRI:2004}.
-A necrotic core can form under hypoxic conditions.
-One can introduce a time scale on which a dead cell remains in place before being decomposed.
-During this time, the site would be inaccessible.
-A natural choice would be an exponential distribution with mean given by the time it takes for macrophages or other phagocytes to migrate to the location and engulf the dead cell.
-Of course, this introduction also implies that the immune system is a natural player in controlling the number of accessible sites for tumor cells to divide, both in their ability to remove debris (e.g. dead cells) and their physical occupation of space.
-Thus, a more controlled approach to model active cell removal could be a future addition to our model.